the future point in time when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline.

 2030 is not far off!

-“Is it possible to reverse global warming?” environmentalists Paul Hawken and Amanda Joy Ravenhill gathered a team of
+“Is it possible to reverse global warming?”
+Environmentalists Paul Hawken and Amanda Joy Ravenhill gathered a team of

-over 200 scholars, scientists, policymakers, business leaders, and activists worldwide to assess, map, and model the most substantive solutions to achieve this goal.
-In 2017, the results of the initial study were published in Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
+over 200 scholars, scientists, policy-makers, business leaders, and activists worldwide to assess, map, and model the most substantive solutions to achieve this goal.
+In 2017, the results of the initial study were published in DRAWDOWN:

 The 80 solutions documented in the book are technologically viable, existing solutions.
 While they were ranked according to their potential to remove greenhouse gases from the atmosphere and their cost effectiveness, it is clear that all of the solutions are needed to reverse global warming.
 There is no one silver bullet.

 Project Drawdown is a non-profit organization and global coalition united by a singular goal: to reverse global warming.
 Scientists have done an extraordinary job detailing the current and probable future impacts of global warming.
 What humanity has lacked is a comprehensive, convincing path forward to reverse it.
 Project Drawdown brought together an international collaborative to create that blueprint of possibility.
 As a living research and communication effort, Project Drawdown continues to map, measure, and model the most substantive climate solutions, and to advance the understanding, imagination, and conviction needed to reverse global warming.